 Rail networks remain a key method of transportation for county lines gangs.
 Under the plans, there will be increased disruption on rail networks including British Transport Police teams that work exclusively on county lines, and will be based at a number of railway stations across England that are key hubs for county lines drug trafficking.

 There will be further investment in technology to disrupt county lines operations.
 Roads are also used to transport offenders, victims, drugs, cash and weapons and enhanced data analysis using automatic number plate recognition will enable police to proactively target vehicles suspected of being linked to county lines activity.

-As county lines is a cash-driven activity, the government will intensify operations to identify opportunities to take action against money service bureaus, enabling increased cash seizures and arrests for money laundering.
+As county lines is a cash-driven activity.
+The government will intensify operations to identify opportunities to take action against money service bureaus, enabling increased cash seizures and arrests for money laundering and county lines.